myklosbotond/tcp-unreachable-repro/README.md

 ## Test cases

+1. Make sure that cellular data is disabled.
 1. Press `Do dial` when connected to wifi via system settings and observe the logs.

     Should be as follows after the 10s timeout

     ```text